Steel bridge easier and less costly than its concrete twin

 Lightweight, easy to install, E-80 loading

-This 51 m modular design was built in the controlled manufacturing environment of our Greeley, CO facility and shipped on flatbed trucks to the site.
-It was installed in three spans on concrete piers and abutments that were designed by Big R’s engineering team as part of a complete package.
+This 51 m modular design was built in the controlled environment of our manufacturing facility and shipped on flatbed trucks to the site.
+It was installed in three spans on concrete piers and abutments that were designed by our own engineering team as part of a complete package.
 The new bridge is lighter and faster to install than its concrete twin, yet it offers heavy-duty E-80 railway design loading capacity — all for much less than its concrete alternative.